 Qualifying Exam (Paper and Oral)

 In Year 1, in addition to the coursework, Ph.D. students must also pass the qualifying examination.
 This examination is held at the end of May after the second semester and tests student’s potential for identifying and investigating significant research questions, the depth of their understanding of the materials covered in the 7 courses and their intellectual integration.
 As part of this examination, the student will write an original paper that consists of an analysis and critique of one or more articles published in the scientific literature typically, though not necessarily, in the general area of student’s research focus area.
-The qualifying exam paper will be orally presented and defended to a committee of three faculty members.
+The qualifying exam paper will be orally presented and defended to a committee of faculty members.
 The student must prepare (1) an abstract of their qualifying exam paper (no more than 250 words) and (2) a separate paragraph describing their research progress in the first year (no more than 250 words).
 The abstract (1) should describe the proposed area of focus for the qualifying exam paper, the topic(s) of the journal articles to be reviewed, and the general nature of the proposed critique.
 Students must also include copies of the selected research article(s).
-The abstract must be submitted by the end of the first Friday of March.
+The abstract must be submitted by the end of the first Friday after the Spring Break.
 The student will be notified within 2 weeks whether the proposed literature article(s) is acceptable.
 If it is unacceptable, the students will be provided feedback explaining why the proposed articles(s) or other aspects of the abstract were not accepted.
 The qualifying examination paper must incorporate a thorough analysis of one or more important and significant research articles in the published scientific literature and include a proposed research plan.
 A typical qualifying examination paper will (1) specify the general research area, (2) summarize the main points of the article(s) and the student’s view of its significant contributions to the field, (3) identify issues that the article author(s) neglected or did not properly address and problems with the methodology, (4) address how these deficiencies would alter the data or their interpretation, (5) describe how the student would address these deficiencies, and (6) identify appropriate next steps in the line of research discussed in the article.
 The qualifying examination paper should be approximately (but no more than) 20 single-spaced pages (including figures) with references (no page limit), plus a one-page (single-spaced) description of their research progress to-date.
-The qualifying examination paper must be submitted no later than two weeks after the end of the Spring Term finals period.
+The qualifying examination paper must be submitted by the end of the Spring Term finals period.